JNRowe/vim-configs/localcfg/plugin_vim_jinja.rst

 .. tip::

-    This is quick way to enable template editing support in a file while maintaining the current filetype’s syntax highlighting using the :ref:`SyntaxRange <SyntaxRange-plugin>` plugin.
+    This is a quick way to enable template editing support in a file while maintaining the current filetype’s syntax highlighting using the :ref:`SyntaxRange <SyntaxRange-plugin>` plugin.